mac-65/Solaris_8_x86_VM/README.md

 2 gigabytes is pretty generous for these old architectures... <br>

 * ![Systen settings](./images/VirtualBox-0003.png)<br>
 I configured a 2 CPU system.
-I'm not sure how many CPU Solaris 8 x86 supports.<br>
+I'm not sure how many CPUs Solaris 8 x86 supports.
+Though, it's easy to add CPUs to the system after it's built and see if they're seen by the Solaris 8 kernel after the system is rebooted.<br>
 Based on [What's New in Solaris 8 Operating Environment](http://www.ing.iac.es/~cfg/pub_notes/solaris/solaris%208%20whatsnew.pdf), PAE is available<br>
 if you want to go above a 4 gigabyte memory configuration.